aioobe/dead-simple-jekyll-comments/README.md

       {% include comments.html replies_to=page.url %}
       {% include comment-form.html replies_to=page.url %}

-- [`comments.html`](comments.html), save it in `/_includes`

-  This file displays a comment tree.
-The `replies_to` parameter should be `page.url`.
-Internally it includes itself recursively to render conversation trees.
-The `replies_to` parameter then refers to the parent comment.

-- [`comment-form.html`](comment-form.html), save it in `/_includes`

-  A simple comment form.

 Build the site and open the resulting `test-page.html`.
 You should see something like this:

 ![Sample comments screenshot](screenshot.png)

 ### Create a script for adding comments
+Create a directory for the comment processing server (preferrably outside your Jekyll directory)

+    $ mkdir comments-server

-Download the [`add-comment.sh`](add-comment.sh) bash script.
-Place it in a new directory called `comments-server` outside your repository.
+Download the [`add-comment.sh`](add-comment.sh) bash script and place it in this directory.

-The script needs a local copy of your repository, so, from within `comments-server/`, issue the following clone command:
+The script needs a local copy of your repository...

+    $ cd comments-server
-    git clone --bare <YOUR REPO URL.git> repo
+    $ git clone --bare <YOUR REPO URL.git> repo

 You can now try out `add-comment.sh`.
 The usage is

     ./add-comment.sh <reply_to> <author> <email> <text>

+So, type something like

+    $ ./add-comment.sh /test-page.html "Your Name" "your@email.com" "Hello world!"

 The script does the following: